risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 This assumes that you have already created your accounts and corresponding databases in Snowflake.
 For detailed authentication processes, see [Authenticating to the server](https://docs.snowflake.com/en/developer-guide/sql-api/authenticating); for detailed commands, see [Reference](https://docs.snowflake.com/en/reference).
 You can find an example of Snowflake setup commands in `snowflake_prep.sql`.

-### Begin sinking data
+### Sink data

-   To start sinking data, launch your RisingWave cluster and execute the following SQL commands in order:
+   Now you can start sinking data.
+Launch your RisingWave cluster and execute the following SQL commands in order:

    - create_source.sql
    - create_mv.sql